Yakov Epshtein (Israeli sculptor): Biography

-Epshtain was born in 1921 in Kremnica (then in Poland, now Slovakia), into a family of a sculptor and woodcarver, Nachman Epshtein.
+Epshtain was born in 1921 in Kremnica, into a family of a sculptor and woodcarver, Nachman Epshtein.
 In 1935, he moved to Lviv and enrolled at the Lviv National Academy of Arts, graduating in 1941.
 During World War II, he served as a telephone operator in the Soviet Army (1941–1946).

 From 1946 to 1957, he lived in Lviv, teaching at the academy and participating in the restoration of Renaissance and Baroque architecture in Ukraine and Russia.
 Among his works were reliefs for the Maykop Cadet School, a memorial near Stalingrad, and a sculptural portrait of Ukrainian poet Taras Shevchenko (copies are held in Ukraine, Canada, and the US).

-In 1957–1959, Epshtain lived in Poland and was a member of the Union of Polish Artists.
+In 1957–1959, Epshtein lived in Poland and was a member of the Union of Polish Artists.
 He received a cultural grant from the Ministry of Culture.
 His portrait of Sholem Aleichem is held at the Israeli Embassy in Warsaw, with a replica in the Jewish Cultural Center in Wrocław.

-In 1959, Epshtain immigrated to Israel with his wife and two daughters, settling in Bat Yam.
+In 1959, Epshtein immigrated to Israel with his wife and two daughters, settling in Bat Yam.
 He was one of the founders of the Bat Yam Institute of Art (1960) and led its sculpture department.
 Among his students were sculptors Sarah Katz, Zahara Rubin, Talia Tokatly, and Yael Shalev.
 He also taught at the Thelma Yellin School of Arts, Bezalel Academy, and Avni Institute in Tel Aviv.

 He became a member of the Israel Association of Painters and Sculptors in 1960.
 His works are in the Mishkan Museum of Art, Tel Aviv University, Ben-Gurion University, Bat Yam Auditorium, Holon Municipal Museum, Beit Yatziv, and hospitals such as Sharon and Wolfson.

 His sculptures are part of the permanent collection of the David Ben-Ari Museum of Contemporary Art in Bat Yam.
-Epshtain created numerous public monuments, including: